Rose Kabuye: Chief of State Protocol under President Kagame

-Other Volunteer Leadership Roles
+Other volunteer leadership roles

 Rose Kabuye served as Chair Person for the Kigali City AIDS Committee launching programs to educate Rwandans about HIV/AIDS and how to prevent its spread.
 She served on the Board of Ndabaga—an NGO for Demobilized Women Soldiers.
 She is an Executive Member of Forum for African Women Educationlists (FAWE Rwanda Chapter) and core member of Women Waging Peace.

-Controversy over 1994 Plane Crash
+Controversy over 1994 plane crash

-In 1994, a plane carrying the president of Rwanda (Juvenal Habyarimana) and the President of Burundi (Cyprien Ntaryamira) was shot down, near Kigali airport, killing both leaders.
-This event was the catalyst for the genocide against tutsi which, over the course of some 100 days, claimed the lives of between 800,000 and one million people.
+In 1994, a plane carrying the president of Rwanda (Juvenal Habyarimana) and the President of Burundi (Cyprien Ntaryamira) was shot down near Kigali airport, killing both leaders.
+This event was the catalyst for the Rwandan genocide which, over the course of some 100 days, claimed the lives of between 800,000 and one million people.

 In November 2006, French Judge Jean-Louis Bruguière issued an arrest warrant for nine people, including Rose Kabuye, for allegedly having been involved in the attack.
 On 9 November 2008, she was arrested in Germany while travelling on business.
 After the arrest, Rwandan President Kagame expelled the German ambassador and ordered his envoy in Berlin to return to Kigali "for consultations."
 Demonstrators staged protests in front of the German embassy in Kigali carrying signs that read: "Shame on you, Germany!
 Seventy years after the Holocaust, you arrest a woman who put a stop to genocide."

 Charges against Rose Kabuye were lifted in March 2009.